neuvector/docs/user/pages/01.basics/chapter.md

 	<p class="titles">Welcome to the NeuVector Docs</p>
 	<p class="subtitles">Here you can access the complete documentation for NeuVector, the only Kubernetes-native container security platform.</p>
 <p><strong>Important Notice for Preview Version Users </strong></p>
-<p align="left">The images are on the NeuVector Docker Hub registry as:
+<p>The images are on the NeuVector Docker Hub registry as:
 <li>neuvector/manager.preview:5.0.0-preview.1</li>
 <li>neuvector/controller.preview:5.0.0-preview.1</li>
 <li>neuvector/enforcer.preview:5.0.0-preview.1</li>
 <li>neuvector/scanner.preview:latest</li>
 <li>neuvector/updater.preview:latest</li></p>
-<p align="left">Please be sure to update the image references in appropriate yaml files.</p>
+<p>Please be sure to update the image references in appropriate yaml files.</p>
-<p align="left">If deploying with the current NeuVector Helm chart (v1.8.9+), the following changes should be made to values.yml:
+<p>If deploying with the current NeuVector Helm chart (v1.8.9+), the following changes should be made to values.yml:
 <li>Update the registry to docker.io</li>
 <li>Update image names/tags to the preview version on Docker hub, as shown above</li>
 <li>Leave the imagePullSecrets empty</li></p>
-<p style="text-align:left">If upgrading from NeuVector 4.x, please see these <a href="/releasenotes/5x#upgrading-from-neuvector-4x-to-5x>instructions.</a></p>
+<p>If upgrading from NeuVector 4.x, please see these <a href="/releasenotes/5x#upgrading-from-neuvector-4x-to-5x">instructions.</a></p>
 <table style="border: none">
 <tr>
 	<td class="mainoptions"> <img src="install-neuvector-icon.png" width="100" height="100" class="mainoptionicon">